 The managerial implications

-And, in the world of AI and machine learning, should we class those algorithms as operant resources?
-Probably.
+And, in the world of Artificial Intelligence and machine learning, perhaps we should class those algorithms as operant resources.

 Now let’s move from the whats and whos to the hows.